dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T405: Accountability for crime is essential for justice.
+### T405: Criminals must be accountable and receive appropriate punishment.

 |Support|
 |---|